Soundwalk Collective & Nan Goldin

 – Concept and artistic direction: Nan Goldin and Stephan Crasneanscki

 – Arrangement and mix: Simone Merli at Sakha Studios, Berlin

 – 180g black heavyweight vinyl, housed in a linen-laminated sleeve

 – All sleeve photography and artwork by Nan Goldin

 – Includes extracts of the Declaration of the Rights of Woman and the Female Citizen, Olympe de Gouges, a statement by Nan Goldin, a statement by Hala Wardé, and an interview with Stephan Crasneanscki

 B1.
 The Declaration

-Throughout the installation, designed with Hala Wardé, Nan Goldin and Soundwalk Collective work with underground waterworks, walls and sculptures to highlight the historical moment.
-The power of the women marching, their memory frozen in the surroundings are evoked in the sound installation using the voices of well-known women (Isabelle Adjani, Élodie Bouchez, Laetitia Casta, Catherine Deneuve, Charlotte Gainsbourg, Nan Goldin, Isabelle Huppert, Isild Le Besco, Anna Mouglalis & Charlotte Rampling), extolling their rights as defended by the French Revolution.
-The work is presented within the dark corridors of the Petit Trianon, far removed from the salons of Marie-Antoinette.
+Throughout The Women’s March, 1789 exhibition, designed with Hala Wardé, Nan Goldin and Soundwalk Collective work with underground waterworks, walls, and sculptures to highlight the historical moment.
+The power of the women marching, their memory frozen in the surroundings, are evoked in the sound installation using the voices of well-known women – Isabelle Adjani, Élodie Bouchez, Laetitia Casta, Catherine Deneuve, Charlotte Gainsbourg, Nan Goldin, Isabelle Huppert, Isild Le Besco, Anna Mouglalis & Charlotte Rampling – extolling their rights as defended by the French Revolution.
+The work is presented within the corridors of the Petit Trianon, far removed from the salons of Marie-Antoinette.

-“Digging up this history that resonates so loudly with our times.
-This brilliant document could have been written today.
+“Digging up this history that resonates so loudly with our times, this brilliant document could have been written today.
 Nothing has changed.
-There are women in the world that still don’t have the rights that are articulated in the Declaration.” – Nan Goldin [Extract of statement]
+There are women in the world that still don’t have the rights that are articulated in the declaration.” shares Nan Goldin, in an extract of her statement